 What is high-resolution audio?

-The relative merits of the formats can be argued, but most crucial will be compatibility with your particular products and system.
+The relative merits of each of the formats can be argued, but the most crucial issue will be the file's compatibility with your chosen products and software.

 What’s so good about hi-res audio?